mhoemmen/wg21-proposals/movable-box/movable-box.md

 such as a struct with a `const T` member, where `T` is trivially copyable.

+# Acknowledgments

+Thanks to my NVIDIA colleague Ilya Burylov for reviewing this paper and suggesting wording changes!

 # Proposed wording

 > Text in blockquotes is not proposed wording, but rather instructions for generating proposed wording.